 Here are the ingredients (amounts are in the recipe card below).

-- Nori seaweed: I used small seasoned nori sheets in the recipe, but any nori sheets is ok.
-If you have larger one, cut it into a smaller size before using it.
+- Nori seaweed: I used small seasoned nori sheets in the recipe, but any nori sheets are ok.
+If you have a larger one, cut it into a smaller size before using it.